leeky-mem/hacking-notes/metasploit.md

 `-h` - lists options \
 `help` - lists the db backend commands \
 `db_nmap` - runs nmap but stores results in db \

+# Meterpeter
+`help` - show commands
+`hashdump` - prints ntlm password hashes for all users it can find